6. For how long do we keep your information?

 Where our South Africa office provides legal or other services to you or where your personal information is processed in South Africa by us, then, in compliance with data protection law applicable in South Africa, we process personal information relating to identifiable existing legal entities in the same manner as described for the processing of personal data of individuals in this policy.

-Our PAIA and POPIA Manual also provides copies of the necessary forms that you must use if you wish to exercise certain rights.
+Our PAIA and POPIA Manual also provide copies of the necessary forms that you must use if you wish to exercise certain rights.

 Australia